bvibber/mtpng/readme.md

 # Background

 Compressing PNG files is a relatively slow operation at large image sizes, and can take from half a second to over a second for 4K resolution and beyond.
+See [my blog post series on the subject](https://brionv.com/log/2018/08/29/parallelizing-png-compression-part-1/) for more details.

 The biggest CPU costs in traditional libpng seem to be the filtering, which is easy to parallelize, and the deflate compression, which can be parallelized in chunks at a slight loss of compression between block boundaries.